rdtaylorjr/rdtaylorjr/README.md

 I'm open to contract work writing and deploying software in exchange for feedback and mentorship.
 I am close to graduating with a degree in Computer Science and I'll be happy to work for free.

-I'm proficient in: C++, Java, and Python, and I'd love to learn whatever other technologies are needed in order to contribute.
+I'm proficient in: C++, Java, and Python, and I'd love to learn any other technologies needed in order to contribute.

 I’m currently learning: Pandas, NumPy, Matplotlib, Scikit and all about Machine Learning